Contact Us

 Fun Facts about The City of Santa Fe Parks

 Photo of Adam Armijo ParkSanta Fe parks hold many art treasures.
-Check out the statue of Thomas Maciaone, a local artist and controversial character, in the park dedicated to his name (301 E. Marcy at Paseo de Peralta and Hillside Avenue), the lovely tiled tower and interpretive signage that illustrate and describe the historic agricultural use of Torreon Park neighborhood (1515 W. Alameda between Huddleson and Sam Streets) or the extraordinary murals of alien prairie dogs playing baseball at the Franklin E. Miles Park (1027 Camino Carlos Rey next to the baseball fields).
+Check out the statue of Thomas Maciaone, a local artist and controversial character, in the park dedicated to his name (301 E. Marcy at Paseo de Peralta and Hillside Avenue), the lovely tiled tower and interpretive signage that illustrates and describes the historic agricultural use of Torreon Park neighborhood (1515 W. Alameda between Huddleson and Sam Streets) or the extraordinary murals of alien prairie dogs playing baseball at the Franklin E. Miles Park (1027 Camino Carlos Rey next to the baseball fields).

-One of the best-kept secret spots to watch the sunset in downtown Santa Fe is Prince park, just above the historical commemorative walkway to the Cross of the Martyrs (N.E side of Paseo de Peralta between E. Marcy and Otero Streets).
+One of the best-kept secret spots to watch the sunset in downtown Santa Fe is Prince Park, just above the historical commemorative walkway to the Cross of the Martyrs (N.E side of Paseo de Peralta between E. Marcy and Otero Streets).

 Dog lovers will enjoy letting their pets run off-leash at the 130-plus acre Frank S. Ortiz Dog Park (the parking lot entrance is on the southwest side of Camino de las Crucitas at Buckman Road).
 During WWII, this area was a Japanese internment Camp.
 On the hill above the park is a memorial to the Japanese interned here.